Info-443-Spring-2023/project-1-freymondz/README.md

 All volunteer positions available were sourced by the Future5 team to ensure that the position requirements would fit the needs and interests of our target users.
 We sourced a variety of positions to ensure that these needs were met and that the user had varying options.

 The positions and organizations we sourced for volunteering opportuntities were spread across a variety of topics included but not limited to:
--eduacation
+- Eduacation
--homelessness
+- Homelessness
--the arts
+- The arts
--environment
+- Environment
--senior care
+- Senior care
--health
+- Health
 # Main Features
 - Home Page which displays all available volunteering opportunities, with descriptions, committment requirement and accesibility information
 - Filtering System